-The Tax Credits claim form comes with guidance notes.
+The tax credits claim form comes with full guidance notes.
 Further advice is also available from the Tax Credit Helpline or your benefits office.
 Another person can call the helpline on your behalf.

 But, to discuss your claim, the person will need to apply for authorisation.
 They will need to become an appointee to manage payments for you and on your behalf.

 A claim for tax credits can take place at any time of the year.
 But, you should apply as soon as you know that you qualify.
 That way you get all the money that your entitlement allows.